catalyst-cooperative/pudl/docs/data_access.rst

 =======================================================================================

 We publish the PUDL pipeline outputs in several ways to serve different users and use cases.
-We're always trying to increase accessibility of the PUDL data, so if you have a suggestion please `open a GitHub issue
+We're always trying to increase the accessibility of the PUDL data, so if you have a suggestion, please `open a GitHub issue
 <https://github.com/catalyst-cooperative/pudl/issues>`__.
-If you have a question you
+If you have a question, you
 can `create a GitHub discussion <https://github.com/orgs/catalyst-cooperative/discussions/new?category=help-me>`__.

 PUDL's primary data output is the ``pudl.sqlite`` database.
 We recommend working with